When are this year’s trips taking place?

 How much does the trip cost?
 What does the price include?

-Our MLK trips cost $100, and our Spring Break trips range from $150 to $200.
-Participants will need to pay their balance in full before the end of fall semester in order to keep their spot on their trip.
+Our Spring Break trips cost $200.
+Participants will need to pay their balance in full by the dates communicated within the application in order to keep their spot on their trip.
 While this cost covers all transportation, lodging, and food, participants are encouraged to bring extra money in case of any optional spending opportunities, including activities on the “free day” during which participants spend time in the community.

 What will I be doing during my FSAB experience?